There are some great new UK restaurants opening their doors in 2021 – so we’ve compiled a handy list so you know where to book next.

-Late 2020 Openings
+Late 2020 UK restaurant openings

-Zebra Riding Club at Birch hotel, Hertfordshire
+Zebra Riding Club, Hertfordshire

 Birch in Hertfordshire was the hottest hotel opening of 2020 – and its restaurant, The Zebra Riding Club is just as raved about.

-Offering farm-to-table dining which is as locally sourced as possible, cooking is straightforward and unfussy, featuring dishes like salt-marsh lamb and Wild Harbour Monkfish.
+Offering farm-to-table dining which is as locally sourced as possible, cooking is straightforward and unfussy, featuring dishes like Salt-Marsh Lamb and Wild Harbour Monkfish.

 The man in charge is renowned chef Robin Gill, who is also behind London restaurants Bermondsey Larder and Sorella in Clapham.

 Behind is the first solo venture from chef Andy Beynon, former development chef for Jason Atherton – so expect big things.

 Prices start from £42pp for a six-course lunch and £68pp for an eight-course dinner.
 Wine pairing is £58pp.

-Six by Nico, London
+Six by Nico, Soho